Updated: Nov 11

 -12: Mr. Brown screams he's blind.
 Mr. White massacres cops.
 Mr. Orange is in shock.
 Mr. Brown dies.
 Mr. White says, "Snap out of it!"
 The last line of page 88 bookends page 12.
 Intense emotional event.

-Notice how these 12 pages in Iron Man involve different forms of discovery:
+The 12 pages in Iron Man often bookend and involve aspects of discovery:

 12: Tony Stark discovers that Pepper Potts just celebrated her birthday.
 They work together but relate to each other emotionally, possibly romantically.
 In the same minute, Hogan hurries to keep up with Tony.
 Rhodes is upset that he's been waiting three hours.
 An emotional event.